espocrm/documentation/administration/bpm.md

 * Accomplish type has two options: 'Completed' and 'Failed'.

 The user assigned to the created Process User Task record will receive in-app notification.
-Administrator can also enable email notifications.
+Administrator can also enable email notifications for Process User Tasks at Administration > Notifications > Email Notifications.

 Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.